-Dr. Debby Carlson is excited to step into the role of Interim Designated
+Dr. Debby Carlson is excited to step into the role of Designated Institutional

-in Massachusetts before returning home to attend medical school at the
+before returning home to attend medical school at the University of Southern

-University of Southern California.
-She completed both her Internal Medicine
+California.
+She completed both her Internal Medicine residency and her

-residency and her chief residency at what was then known as LA County-USC
+chief residency at what was then known as LA County-USC Medical Center.

-Medical Center.
-Dr. Carlson practiced traditional Internal Medicine in
+Dr. Carlson practiced traditional Internal Medicine in Ventura for five

-Ventura for five years, caring for patients in her office, at the hospital,
+years, caring for patients in her office, at the hospital, and in skilled

-and in skilled nursing facilities before becoming a hospitalist at CMH,
+nursing facilities before becoming a hospitalist at CMH, where she continues

 Dr. Carlson is deeply involved in CMH and has held several leadership positions,